Recordings of worship services

 A new message will be posted weekly.
 Thank you for joining us!

-Following a unanimous online vote by our Administrative Council, church leaders agreed with our Crisis Operations committee to continue to keep the church building closed until further notice.
+Following a unanimous online vote in August by our Administrative Council, church leaders agreed with our Crisis Operations committee to continue to keep the church building closed until further notice.

 The church will continue Zoom services and recording them for cable viewing.
 Pastor Mee will check with other congregations for details of their experiences of allowing small groups to meet with physical distancing precautions to see if that is an option to encourage among members.
 The crisis committee will continue to meet monthly to determine the safety of re-opening our church and bring recommendations to Administrative Council members for their approval.